-If you have already been board selected and are applying for your second or third core course then you may apply directly without screen or re-screen by the Reserve Board.
+If you are a Navy reservist and have already been board selected and are applying for your second or third core course then you may apply directly without screen or re-screen by the Reserve Board.

 The diploma may be earned through different programs:

 Additionally, Fleet Seminar students who wish to continue their academic studies and earn the Naval War College MA degree may do so through the:

 The Naval War College programs are conducted as graduate courses and students must perform at that level.
 The style, organization, and content of student submissions should reflect generally accepted graduate-level requirements.